 All motors generate electrical energy when the mechanical speed of the rotor is greater than the speed of the rotating magnetic fields set by the drive.
 This is known as regeneration, or back EMF.
-Designers of systems with a large mass moment of inertia or high deceleration rates must take regeneration effects into account when selecting power supply components.
+Designers of systems with a large mass moment of inertia or high deceleration rates must take regeneration effects into account.